shaonl/shaonweb2/content/home/experience.md

     date_end: '2020-07-31'
     description: |2-
         Responsibilities include:

-        Survey design and data analysis for internet survey on social norms around household behaviors and COVID-19 socio-environmental impacts conducted in Jordan, Tunisia, and Morocco.
+        * Survey design and data analysis for internet survey on social norms around household behaviors and COVID-19 impacts conducted in Jordan, Tunisia, and Morocco.
+        * Preparation of working paper on social norms measurement and analysis approaches.

 design:
   columns: '2'